 The impact of an increase in scheme liabilities arising from McCloud/Sargeant judgement will be measured through the pension valuation process, which determines employer and employee contribution rates.
-The next Police Pension valuation is due to be reported in 2023/24, although this timetable is subject to change.
+The next Police Pension valuation was reported in 23/24 and has indicated that the employer contribution rate will increase to 35.3% from 1st April 2024.